rackerlabs/support-how-to/content/cloud-files/streaming-cloud-files-with-jw-player.md

 ```

 2\.
 Add a DIV element to your HTML page with a unique ID attribute value,
-such as &ldquo;player&rdquo;.
+such as "player".
 The "Loading the player..." text is whatever text you
 would like to display while the player loads.

     <div id="player">Loading the player...</div>